-Pitchers and catchers report for VT schools
+Pitchers and catchers report for Vermont schools

 High school teams across the state started practices Monday, with pitchers and catchers reporting for duty.